About Me

 Full-Stack Context Architecture

-Leverage the complete Claude Code toolkit: CLAUDE.md for behavioral specs, Skills for capabilities, Rules for constraints, Hooks for automation, Commands for workflows, Memory for persistence.
+Leverage the complete Claude Code toolkit: CLAUDE.md for behavioral specs, Skills for capabilities, Rules for constraints, Hooks for automation, Memory for persistence.
 Context inheritance flows from project root through directory hierarchy.

 Tools Over Protocols

-Local CLI tools (Puppeteer, Chrome DevTools) have far less overhead than MCP for agent self-verification.
+Local CLI tools have far less overhead than MCP for agent self-verification.
 Give agents simple bash tools, not protocol negotiation.
+Minimize friction in the feedback loop.

 Artifacts